-Everyone knows that walking can be enormously beneficial to personal health.
-Walking is a wonderful aerobic exercise that almost anyone can do; it requires very little in the way of special equipment or skills and can be performed for any duration of time desired.
-Aside from the general advantages that walking can bring to your personal health level, many people with back pain can reap some specific benefits from walking that may improve their condition.
+Most people know that walking can be highly beneficial to your personal health.
+Walking is a great aerobic exercise that almost anyone can do; it requires very little in the way of special equipment or skills and can be performed for any duration of time desired.
+Aside from the general advantages that walking can bring to your personal health level, many people with back pain can gain some specific benefits from this activity.

-When people have back pain caused by conditions such as bulging discs, pinched nerves or bone spurs, they often cut down on physical activity.
-This is an understandable impulse, but often, inactivity can make the problem worse while also leading to further complications.
+When people have back pain caused by spine conditions such as bulging discs or bone spurs, they often cut down on physical activity.
+This is understandable, but inactivity can make the problem worse, possibly leading to further complications.

-Because walking is low-impact (meaning that it is a form of exercise that causes a relatively low amount of stress to joints), people who have neck pain and back pain can often use walking to stay in shape without risking further damage to their spinal condition.
+Because walking is a low-impact form of exercise that causes a low amount of stress to joints, people who have neck pain or back pain can often use walking to stay in shape while minimizing the impact on the spine.

-Apart from simply maintaining an active, healthy lifestyle, walking also provides specific benefits for people with back pain.
-These benefits include:
+Apart from maintaining an active lifestyle, walking also provides benefits for people dealing with back pain.
+These include:

 Starting a walking program

 It is important to make sure that the shoes you walk in are comfortable and provide enough support, particularly to the arches of the feet.
-The wrong shoes can actually contribute to increased back pain; you may choose to have your gait analyzed at a store that specializes in sport shoes to ensure the pair you select is right for you.
+The wrong shoes could potentially contribute to increased back pain.
+You may choose to have your gait analyzed at a store that specializes in therapeutic or athletic footwear to ensure the pair you select is right for you.

 As with any exercise routine, check with your physician before beginning, and keep him or her informed of your progress.
 Report any injuries immediately, and seek medical advice for proper rest and healing techniques.

-Walking is terrific way to stay active and moving with minimal risk of injury.
-However, if conservative treatments like walking or physical therapy have not improved your neck or back pain, contact Laser Spine Institute for more information about our advanced outpatient procedures that can help you find relief from back pain.
+Walking is terrific way to stay active and moving and can be an essential part of an effective treatment program for back pain.
+However, if conservative treatments like walking, medication or physical therapy have not improved your neck or back pain, contact Laser Spine Institute for more information about our minimally invasive outpatient spine surgery that can help you find relief from back pain.